|Position:||Marine Electrical Engineer|

 Candidates must have good communication skills, familiarity with a variety of engine room and ship's electrical systems, the ability to discern and help repair equipment malfunctions and to perform basic mathematical calculations, and demonstrate good safety practices and procedures.

 Basic computer literacy required.
-In addition all personnel must have all applicable training as required by the Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW-95) and a Transportation Workers Identification Credential (TWIC) and hold an unexpired Passport.
+In addition, all personnel must have all applicable training as required by the Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW-95), a valid U.S. Coast Guard Merchant Mariners Credential and current USCG Medical Certificate, and a Transportation Workers Identification Credential (TWIC) and hold an unexpired Passport.